- 1 Do all Juicers leave pulp?

 Therefore, I came to know and figured it out after researching and asking many people around me that there are types of juicers on which the juice quality depends.
 There are many juicers that give you very clear pulp-free juices.
 And there are also such juicers, which cannot extract juices pulp-free.

 Cold press juicers or Masticating juicers are more likely to produce pulp-free juices.
 KOIOS Juicer produces the best pulp-free juice as per my experience.
 You can easily make a clear glass of juice from root vegetables and leafy greens.
 Other than this, I would also recommend:

 The recommendation is based on my own personal experience.
-I had tried from hard foods like apple, beetroot, carrot, and kale to soft foods like watermelon, melon, and pineapple too.
+I had tried hard foods like apples, beetroot, carrot, and kale to soft foods like watermelon, melon, and pineapple too.
 I found them:

 - Produces pulp-free juices.